diskoverdata/diskover-docs/source_files/search_syntax.md

 ___
 ### The Need of Grouping for Complex Queries

 When using more than one operator, it is recommended to use parentheses **( )** in order to group some elements and help Diskover make sense of the query.
+Think of this as the same premise as building formulas in Excel where you need to group criteria in order for Excel to understand what you are trying to accomplish.

+>🔆 &nbsp;You always need to group criteria when using the operator **or**.

 A few examples while still using the file name structure **thejunglebook_s01_ep05_en.mov**:

 #### Examples with Single Grouping